Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Related Works

-\textbf{Uncertainty in Scene Graph Generation} Research on uncertainty in scene graph generation (SGG) has evolved through various approaches.
-There are works that addressed relationship ambiguity by exploring statistical regularities in scene graphs~\cite{zellers2018scenegraphs}, demonstrating how context influences predicate prediction.
-Another work~\cite{yang2018graphrcnnscenegraph} introduced an attentional graph convolutional network that implicitly handles uncertainties in relationship proposals.
+\textbf{Uncertainty in Scene Graph Generation.} Research on uncertainty in scene graph generation (SGG) has largely addressed relationship ambiguity by exploring statistical regularities in scene graphs~\cite{zellers2018scenegraphs}, demonstrating how context influences predicate prediction.
+Works like~\cite{yang2018graphrcnnscenegraph} introduced an attentional graph convolutional network for implicit uncertainty handling in relationship proposals.
 Unbiased scene graph generation is also explored in~\cite{Tang_2020_CVPR}, addressing the uncertainty arising from long-tailed distributions in relationship detection.
-Moving towards explicit uncertainty modeling, ~\cite{Hudson2019GQAAN} highlighted semantic ambiguities in visual question answering through scene graphs.
+Methods like~\cite{Hudson2019GQAAN} included uncertainty modeling for highlighting semantic ambiguities in visual question answering through scene graphs.
 However, most of these methods provide strategies for UQ specific to their model architecture and lack safety assurances regarding ground-truth coverage.
 In this work, we design a model-agnostic UQ method with such statistical guarantees.

-\textbf{Conformal Prediction} Conformal Prediction (CP) provides a framework for producing prediction sets with guaranteed coverage under the assumption of exchangeability~\cite{inbookvovk}.
+\textbf{Conformal Prediction.} Conformal Prediction (CP) provides a framework for producing prediction sets with guaranteed coverage under the assumption of exchangeability~\cite{inbookvovk}.
 The method has gained significant traction in machine learning applications due to its distribution-free nature and rigorous statistical guarantees.
 In computer vision, CP has been successfully applied to various tasks: ~\cite{angelopoulos2021uncertainty} utilized CP for image classification uncertainty quantification, while ~\cite{pmlr-v204-andeol23a} extended it to object detection tasks.
 The framework has also shown promise in causal inference ~\cite{tibshirani2019conformal} and time series forecasting~\cite{NEURIPS2021_312f1ba2}.
 In the context of deep learning, CP has been integrated with neural networks to provide uncertainty estimates in high-stakes applications~\cite{kompa2021}.
 However, the application of CP to structured prediction tasks like scene graph generation remains largely unexplored, particularly when dealing with the challenge of large prediction sets while maintaining coverage guarantees.